mikeAdamss/V4andRecipes/generic WDA (V0) to V4 transform/README.md

 ```

-The geo and presentation keywords will not always be used (you cant even use the presentation one at the commeand line at the moment), their purpose is explained below.
+The geo and presentation keywords will not always be used (you cant even use the presentation one at the command line at the moment), their purpose is explained below.

 ## Command Line Usage: